KaymeKaydex/link-cut/README.md

 ```
 ## Future
 1. New config type & config parse
-2. Add all constants with the config
+2. Replace all constants with the config